aihanif/Project-5--Classification-Data/README.md

 Description
 - The Classification model is a supervise learning. this model used for prediction for classification value.
 - In this case, the model is designed to predict the CATEGORY_ERROR_PassingParam.
-This feature is well-suited for classification , as it involves tre and false value.
+This feature is well-suited for classification , as it involves true and false value.

 Objective
 - The dataset have multi-label issues,one hot encoding categorical variables.